 The CARES Act, as part of its efforts to assist individuals during the massive disruptions of the coronavirus epidemic, added an unusual credit to the Code, applicable to 2020 only.
 Section 6428, entitled "2020 Recovery Rebates for Individuals," allows "as a credit against the tax imposed by subtitle A" an amount equal to \$1,200 for each eligible individual plus \$500 for each qualifying child.
-The credit phases out for individuals with more than \$75,000 of adjusted gross income and for married taxpayers filing a joint return with an adjusted gross income exceeding \$150,000.
+The credit phases out for individuals with an adjusted gross income exceeding \$75,000 and for married taxpayers filing a joint return with an adjusted gross income exceeding \$150,000.
 Each eligible individual is "treated as having made a payment against the tax imposed" in an amount equal to the "advance refund" authorized by the statute.
+Due to the continuing economic disruptions of the coronavirus epidemic, the Consolidated Appropriations Act, 2021 enacted a second credit, entitled "Additional 2020 Recovery Rebate for Individuals" in the amount of \$600 for each eligible individual plus \$600 for each qualifying child.
+As with the first credit, this credit phases out for individuals with more than \$75,000 of adjusted gross income and for married taxpayers filing a joint return with an adjusted gross income exceeding \$150,000, and each eligible individual is treated as having made a payment against the tax imposed in an amount equal to the advance refund authorized by the statute.